- Our School

 Recent performances have included much-loved family classics such as:

 St Christopher's School has gained a well-deserved reputation for the high standards of its extra curricular productions.
 Every year our energetic and talented students perform incredible productions of West End standards, taking on the roles of performers, backstage and front of house.
-Each December we stage our incredibly popular musicals; in recent years these have included 'Chicago', 'West Side Story', 'Hairspray' and 'Legally Blonde'.
+Each December we stage our incredibly popular musicals; in recent years these have included 'We Will Rock You', 'Chicago', 'West Side Story', 'Hairspray' and 'Legally Blonde'.

 Year 7, 8 and 9 students have the opportunity to audition for the December musical, but they also have their own dedicated production in the Summer Term.
 In recent years, every student who has auditioned has been invited to take part, either as a performer or backstage.
 Productions have included ‘The Boy Who Fell into a Book’ by Alan Ayckbourn and ‘Alice’ by Laura Wade.